 4. Consistent Practice is Key

 When English-speakers first explore how to learn Hebrew, they can feel like their linguistic world has been turned on its head.
-These students will struggle unless they take the necessary time to learn the alphabet well, and get comfortable reading from right to left.
+These students may struggle unless they take the necessary time to learn and get comfortable with the alphabet and reading right to left.

-There are a number of solutions to learn to read Hebrew with greater fluency, but the trick is consistency of exposure to the text.
+There are a number of ways to learn to read Hebrew with greater fluency, but the trick is consistent exposure to the text.
 Students should practice daily as opposed to weekly, even if it’s for shorter amounts of time.
 Even fifteen minutes a day can get you farther than putting in an hour a week.

 One of the best ways to learn Hebrew, or any other language, is to actually write down phrases and sentences rather than just speak them.
 With consistent practice, you will find that whatever you force your brain to recall, it will remember!